Stephen Peyser: Professional career

 Peyser began his professional career with the New Jersey Pride in 2008.
 The Pride drafted Peyser 5th overall in the first round of the 2008 MLL Collegiate Draft.
 Peyser joined the New Jersey Pride which already featured his two older brothers, Michael and Gregory.
 During Week 6 of the 2008 MLL season, the Peyser brothers (Michael, Gregory, and Stephen) became the first trio of brothers to play on the same Major League Lacrosse team together.

 Peyser has had an immediate impact on the league, and was named Rookie of the Week for Week 11 of the 2008 season.

 He also joined his brother Greg as a member of the indoor lacrosse 2009 New York Titans.
 During the season, he was named to the All-Star Game as an injury replacement.

+Peyser worked in finance throughout his professional lacrosse career.
+He began working for JPMorgan in 2003 and later worked for Goldman Sachs and Bank of America.